Linus4/eldritchinstinct/eldritch-instinct-srd.md

 You can acquire knowledge of the Mythos through the study of ancient tomes, most of which were written in *foreign languages* and often provide only a partial or inaccurate understanding of the Mythos.
 An **initial reading** takes 2d6 hours and allows the reader to get an overview of the knowledge that is contained in the tome.
 The reader gains Insight equal to the tome’s **Mythos Rating**.

-Further **study** of the tome takes 2d6 days, after which you may increase your MK by the tome’s full Mythos rating.
+Further **study** of the tome takes 2d6 days, after which you may increase your MK by the tome’s Mythos rating.
 You may study each tome at most 4 times.
 Every time, though, you must gain a Broken notch.

 ### Spells